The energy distance for ensemble and scenario reduction: Basics and notations

-Note, that in general neither \eqref{eq_ensemble_reduction}, nor \eqref{eq_scen_red_inner_cont} and \eqref{eq_scen_red_outer_cont} does attain a unique minimum.
+and return the optimal solution $(\bsc_{\text{opt}}, \bsa_{\text{opt}}) = (\bsc_{\text{opt}}, \bsa(\bsc_{\text{opt}}))$ \end{enumerate} As for ensemble reduction, $\CC_m$ is too large to solve the problem by brute force for the majority of practical problems.
+Note that in general neither \eqref{eq_ensemble_reduction}, nor \eqref{eq_scen_red_inner_cont} and \eqref{eq_scen_red_outer_cont} do attain a unique minimum.
 However, in many applications this is usually the case.
 Still, if the minimum is not unique, we might report and proceed with all minima or use another decision rule to report only one optimum.